wealdtech/ethdo/docs/usage.md

 #### `withdrawal`
 `ethdo validator withdrawal` provides information about the next withdrawal for the given validator.
 Options include:

-  - `validator`: the list of validators for which to provide a summary
+- `validator`: the validator for which to fetch the withdrawal, as a [validator specifier](https://github.com/wealdtech/ethdo#validator-specifier)
 - `json`: provide JSON output

 ```sh
 $ ethdo validator withdrawal --validator=12345